 Employment in a particular occupation or progress in attaining technical or occupational skills as evidenced by trade-related benchmarks, such as knowledge-based exams, which lead to a credential.
-These may include a welding test or passage of the NNAAP (National Nurse Aide Assessment Program).
-Exams for general skills, such as a typing test, do not qualify for the incentive.
+These may include a welding test or

 \$400 incentive for obtaining a recognized postsecondary credential OR a secondary school diploma or its recognized equivalent.